About the John Cage Trust

 In 1999, the organization embarked on a number of progressive, proactive projects designed to contribute to the continuing relevance of Cage’s work.
 A particularly interesting example, from 2002, involved the sampling of prepared piano sounds that were subsequently released by Big Fish Audio in a format suitable for MIDI systems.
 This project, initiated with Cage’s landmark composition for the instrument, Sonatas & Interludes (1946-48), extended the life of both the prepared piano itself and Cage’s significant body of works written for the instrument.
 In 2000, the John Cage Trust co-produced a theatrical realization of Cage’s whimsical 1982 radio play, James Joyce, Marcel Duchamp, Erik Satie: An Alphabet, utilizing a sound score constructed from materials in its archives by the New York composer, Mikel Rouse.
 This work, which Kuhn directed, was seen in venues around the world, including Edinburgh, Berlin, Dublin, Perth, and California.
 In 2007, the John Cage Trust also produced a theatrical realization, again under Kuhn’s direction, of Cage’s Lecture on the Weather, seen live at the Fisher Center for the Performing Arts at Bard College, and, in 2008, at the Chelsea Art Museum, co-sponsored by the Electronic Music Foundation.
 In 2009 an installation version of the Bard College performance was also featured in The Anarchy of Silence, a significant art exhibition at the Museu d’Art Contemporani in Barcelona, curated by Julia Robinson.

 As a natural by-product of its on-going archival restoration endeavors, involving the digital transfer of works in various media, the first decade of the new millennium saw a number of co-produced audio releases by the John Cage Trust with Mode Records of Cage’s own text readings.
 The first, John Cage Performs Cage: The Text Pieces I (The Artist Pieces), features a lengthy, little-known work, Series re Morris Graves, in which Cage recounts in both words and song his formative experiences while living in Seattle, Washington.
 Two other works are included: Art is Either a Complaint or Do Something Else and What You Say, both utilizing Cage’s innovative “mesostic” poetry form and based on the words of his long-time friend and associate, Jasper Johns.
-The John Cage Trust also works closely with publishers who have a long-standing commitment to Cage publishers, such as Wesleyan University Press, who in the first years of the new millennium released Cage’s Anarchy, as well as the paperback edition of his important six-part lecture as holder of the Charles E. Norton Chair in Poetry at Harvard University, I-VI.
+The John Cage Trust also works closely with publishers who have a long-standing commitment to Cage publications, such as Wesleyan University Press, who in the first years of the new millennium released Cage’s Anarchy, as well as the paperback edition of his important six-part lecture as holder of the Charles E. Norton Chair in Poetry at Harvard University, I-VI.
 In 2010, the John Cage Trust began a three-year annual publication of the John Cage Book of Days, an intimate daily calendar filled with important Cage dates and pithy quotations, and in 2015 we saw the first-ever publication of all eight parts of Cage’s Diary: How to Improve the World (You’ll Only Make Matters Worse) by Siglio Press; in 2019 a paperback edition will be published that also includes facsimiles of Cage’s incomplete Part IX, reproduced from manuscripts held in the archives of the John Cage Trust.
 In 2016, after years of work, Wesleyan University Press published The Selected Letters of John Cage, edited by Laura Kuhn.

 In 2000, the John Cage Trust initiated work with Munich’s Schirmer Mosel Verlag on the “John Cage Catalogue Raisonné”, the first volume of which, John Cage Ryoanji, became available in time for John Cage’s centennial year, 2012.
 That same year www.johncage.org was launched, the mammoth undertaking of Larson Associates built on the work of Andre Chaudron, whose www.johncage.info had served Cage enthusiasts for well over a decade.
 In addition to a fully integrated and searchable database of critical aspects of the holdings of the John Cage Trust, the site features many additional components, including “Kuhn’s Blog,” “Indeterminacy,” and “The John Cage Folksonomy” – this last a roster of some 6,000 anecdotally annotated Cage friends & acquaintances, to which the public is invited to contribute.
 And in 2017, John Cage’s Personal Library was fully catalogued and annotated and is now readily available on the site.